- Free add-in for Excel that performs multivariate descriptive data analysis and linear and logistic regression analysis.

 - The new versions feature a 40-button ribbon interface, pictured above, whose features are unique among Excel add-ins (and regression software more generally) in terms of the support that they provide for easy navigation of the model space, comparing the fine details of models, documenting and presenting the results, and taking full advantage of touchscreen technology.
 A fully detailed analysis can be driven with one finger on a tablet computer, and the output is easily viewed and navigated on a smart phone.
 See the screen shot at the bottom of this page for an example of a regression output worksheet as viewed on a phone.

 - The program is designed to support and and encourage best practices of data analysis by making it easy (even enjoyable) to do the right things.
 It makes a good complement to other statistical software for anyone who is at least an occasional Excel user.

 - It provides abundant table and chart output that is presentation-quality and can be generated either in editable Excel format or in low- or high-resolution fixed formats.

-- RegressIt also reads and writes R code for linear regression, so it can be used as a front end for running models in R (with no typing of code) or a back end for producing additional table and chart output in Excel format.
+- RegressIt also reads and writes R code for linear regression, so it can be used as a front end for running models in R or a back end for producing additional table and chart output in Excel format, with no typing of R code.

 - Charts are formatted in accordance with good principles of statistical graphics, they are uniquely titled and descriptively labeled, they have properly scaled axes, and their point sizes are adjusted for the size of the data set.
 (Excel's default formatting is not used.)
 As Excel chart objects, they can be instantly enlarged to fill the screen by moving them to individual worksheets, and they are subject to further editing or active linking after being copied to Word or Powerpoint files.